Predictions of Stellar Occultations by Haumea and the Event of 4 May 2026: Predictions

 \section{Predictions}

 Predictions of stellar occultations by Haumea involving stars down to magnitude 21 in the Gaia G band were carried out for the interval 2024--2031 (inclusive).
 To do this, we extracted the positions of all Gaia DR3 stars located within the sky region traversed by Haumea through 2031.
 We then searched for close angular approaches between Haumea and those stars as seen from Earth, retaining only those cases with the potential to produce a ground‑track (shadow path) on any region of the Earth.
 The source of Haumea's ephemerides was the JPL Horizons system.
 Several events with some observability potential were identified (see table 1).
-Maps showing the predicted shadow paths and auxiliary information for these events are provided in Appendix~A (Figs.~\ref{fig:occmap-1}--\ref{fig:occmap-11}).
+Maps showing the predicted shadow paths and auxiliary information for these events are provided as Supplementary Material (occultation maps for events 1--11).

 Note that a sky-plane shadow width of 1380 km was adopted in those computations.
 Because the instantaneous projected figure of Haumea on the sky is elliptical, the apparent sky-plane shadow width depends on Haumea's sky‑plane motion vector relative to the pole position angle and on its rotational phase.
 An average effective value would be around 1700 km, but at rotational minimum the projected diameter reaches 1380 km.
 We therefore preferred to use this very conservative value for the nominal predictions.
 The best event in terms of stellar brightness and broad observability across large terrestrial areas is that of 2026 May 4.
 Because the shadow track spans several thousand kilometers across three continents and the involved star has Gaia G = 14.7, the event can potentially yield excellent observations, as adverse weather is unlikely to affect all accessible locations simultaneously.
 For context, the star occulted in 2017 by Haumea had G = 17.8, more than 3 magnitudes fainter, implying that the 2026 May 4 occultation can be observed with significantly smaller instruments than those used by \citet{Ortiz2017NatureHaumeaRing}.
 However, see the considerations in the next paragraph regarding the prediction of the shadow path and other aspects.